alexarje/sensing/book/week2.md

 ### Many approaches to describing sounds

-Academic approaches to describing sounds and soundscapes vary across the main disciplines of musicology, psychology, and technology, but there are also various subfields, each offering distinct frameworks and terminology:
+Academic approaches to describing sounds and soundscapes vary across the three main directions we are considering in this course (musicology, psychology, and technology).
+They each tap into various subfields (or paradigms), each offering distinct frameworks and terminologies:

 - **Acoustics**: Focuses on the physical properties of sound waves, such as frequency, amplitude, duration, and propagation in different media.
 	*Example*: An acoustician might describe a clap in a concert hall as "a broadband impulse with a peak amplitude of 85 dB SPL, followed by a reverberation decay time of 1.8 seconds," using measurements and graphs to illustrate how sound behaves in the space.